Passwordless authentication options for Azure Active Directory

 |Passwordless||Windows 10 Device, phone, or security key||Biometric or PIN|

 Each organization has different needs when it comes to authentication.
-Microsoft offers the following three passwordless authentication options that integrate with Azure Active Directory (Azure AD):
+Microsoft global Azure and Azure Government offer the following three passwordless authentication options that integrate with Azure Active Directory (Azure AD):

 - Windows Hello for Business

 - Microsoft Authenticator app